QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

     chisq.([2, 4, 6])

-Scoping (and Closures)
+Scoping and Closures
 -----------------------

 Since global variables are usually a bad idea, we will concentrate on understanding the role of "good" local scoping practice

 That said, many of the variables in a Jupyter notebook are global, even the whole text could be copied into a function

-. note:: for/while loops and global variables in Jupyter vs. the REPL
+**Warning**
-    - In the current version of Julia, there is a distinction between the use of scope in an interactive Jupyter environment
+For/while loops and global variables in Jupyter vs. the REPL
-    - The description here of globals applies to Jupyter notebooks, and may also apply to the REPL and top-level scripts
+* In the current version of Julia, there is a distinction between the use of scope in an interactive Jupyter environment
-    - In general, you should be creating functions when working with `.jl` files, and the distinction generally won't apply
+* The description here of globals applies to Jupyter notebooks, and may also apply to the REPL and top-level scripts

-For more information, see :`Julia Variable Scoping <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_ :
+* In general, you should be creating functions when working with `.jl` files, and the distinction generally won't apply

-But, as discussed above, the rules for global scope in Jupyter notebooks are currently different
+For more information on using globals outside of Jupyter, see :`Julia Variable Scoping <https://docs.julialang.org/en/v1/manual/variables-and-scoping/>`_ :

 Functions
 ^^^^^^^^^^